-My research concerns automated theorem proving (what's that?) and its applications:
+My research concerns automated theorem proving and its applications:

-The Isabelle system is a popular generic theorem prover, developed in collaboration with Tobias Nipkow and his colleagues at the Technical University of Munich.
+Isabelle, the widely-used generic theorem prover, was developed in collaboration with Tobias Nipkow and his colleagues at the Technical University of Munich.
 I am now the Distinguished Affiliated Professor for Logic in Informatics at T. U. Munich; this honorary title reflects my long-standing relationship with that institution.
 I was elected an ACM Fellow in 2008.

 During the 1980s, my research on LCF-style theorem proving introduced concepts such as conversions and theorem continuations, which are still mainstays of the HOL system.
 I was involved in the design of the programming language Standard ML and have written one of the main textbooks, ML for the Working Programmer.

 During the 1990s, Isabelle found a worldwide user community.
 I published results on the mechanization of induction and recursion and their duals, coinduction and corecursion.
 I also published some work on the UNITY formalism.
 Early in the 2000s, I formalized deep results of set theory: the reflection theorem and the relative consistency of the axiom of choice.
 I have recently completed the first machine-assisted formalisation of Gödel's second incompleteness theorem.
 This extends the first incompleteness theorem to state that any suitable formal system that can prove its own consistency is in fact inconsistent.

 My best-known research concerns verifying cryptographic protocols using an inductive model.
 The Cambridge Isabelle group is pursuing a variety of topics, and Isabelle has had a global impact.
 But somehow the most popular by far of my many publications are my software engineering lecture notes (written in 1997)!